AntonLesl/361P2/README.md

 ## Overview

-This is a programming project where we implemented two classes that model an instance of a nondeterministic finite automaton (NFA) and its behavior.
+This is a programming project where we implemented two classes that model an instance of a nondeterministic finite automaton (NFA) and it's behavior.
+This project utilizes a breadth first search algorithm to determine whether the NFA is accepted or not and a depth first search algorithm to traverse through all the Epsilon transitions.
-This project requires you to implement the NFA class, which should implement the NFAInterface interface and extend the State class, both located in the fa.nfa package.
-The project also requires you to implement the graph search algorithms: Breadth First Search (BFS) and Depth First Search (DFS).
-You will be provided with several test cases, and you will have to create additional test cases to further test your implementation.
-The NFA class have methods to add states, set start and final states, add transitions, compute eClosures, and check if a string is accepted by the NFA.
-The accepts method should simulate traversing the NFA graph using BFS to keep track of all the NFA's copies created while following symbols in input.
-The method returns false when after reading all the symbols, none of the copies are in any accepting state.
-The maxCopies method should return the maximum number of copies a trace can generate.

 ## Reflection